Samuelschoeberl/ATLA_Campaign/MANUALS/update_charManual.md

 - create_pc.py: when `--run-update` is passed, `create_pc.py` will call `update_char.py` to compute derived stats immediately after creating a new sheet.
 - Bending slots updater: after `update_char.py` writes a sheet the repo's `scripts/update_bending_slots.py` is invoked (when present) to regenerate the `## [[Bending Slots]]` section from the `## Bending Levels` table.
 This keeps slot rows in sync with levels and preserves any user-edited "current" values where possible.

-If you rely on custom workflows, be aware these hooks may run automatically; you can always run `update_char.py` directly if you want a single targeted pass.
+If you rely on custom workflows, be aware these hooks may run automatically; you can always run `update_char.py` directly with `--file` if you want a single targeted pass.
+Note that `--all` (when present) will override `--pc` in orchestration scripts like `Wikigraphs.py`.

 ## Formulas file (`char_formulas.json`)